Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 This page will walk you through the first phase of building your first skill.
 You will create your skill programmatically using the Watson Assistant service REST APIs that are accessible in Swagger API reference.

 1. **How to run and use the "HelloWorld" boilerplate skill hosted locally.**
-2. How to register and use the locally running "HelloWorld" skill with the Assistant service.
+2. How to register and use the locally running "HelloWorld" skill with the Watson Assistant service.
 3. How to host your "HelloWorld" skill on Bluemix for others to use.

 ### Pre-requisite